| Live

 heavily post-produced; for all intents and purposes,

+you were there.
 It's this sensation of guilty

 pleasure that Aux-In seeks to reproduce